dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

 Scope implements `IDisposable` and when disposed will dispose reused disposable services.
 You may prevent service disposal via [setup option](ReuseAndScopes.md#prevent-disposal-of-reused-service).

-__Note:__ Service disposal is always taken in the reverse registration order.
+__Note:__ Service disposal is always taken in the reverse resolution order - resolved first will be disposed the last.

 ## Reuse.Transient